The Feast of First Fruits

 See verse 11 the word Sabbath is it a weekly Sabbath or a Special Sabbath?

-Hallelujah, He is risen!
+Hallelujah, Jesus is risen!

 On this Resurrection Sunday, we reflect on Yeshua being our First Fruits.
 In Leviticus 23:11, the command is given to observe Hag Habikurrim, the Feast of First Fruits: “and he shall wave the sheaf before the LORD, to be accepted for you: on the morrow after the sabbath the priest shall wave it.”
 What does this feast have to do with Yeshua’s resurrection?